-1 SENATE BILL NO. 156 2 AMENDMENT IN THE NATURE OF A SUBSTITUTE 3 (Proposed by the Senate Committee on Finance and Appropriations 4 on February 9, 2022) 5 (Patron Prior to SubstituteSenator Hashmi) 6 A BILL to amend and reenact § 22.1-253.13:2 of the Code of Virginia, relating to public schools; English 7 language learners.
-8 Be it enacted by the General Assembly of Virginia: 9 1.
-That § 22.1-253.13:2 of the Code of Virginia is amended and reenacted as follows: 10 § 22.1-253.13:2.
-Standard 2.
-Instructional, administrative, and support personnel.
-11 A. The Board shall establish requirements for the licensing of teachers, principals, superintendents, 12 and other professional personnel.
-13 B. School boards shall employ licensed instructional personnel qualified in the relevant subject 14 areas.
-15 C. Each school board shall assign licensed instructional personnel in a manner that produces 16 divisionwide ratios of students in average daily membership to full-time equivalent teaching positions, 17 excluding special education teachers, principals, assistant principals, school counselors, and librarians, 18 that are not greater than the following ratios: (i) 24 to one in kindergarten with no class being larger than 19 29 students; if the average daily membership in any kindergarten class exceeds 24 pupils, a full-time 20 teacher's aide shall be assigned to the class; (ii) 24 to one in grades one, two, and three with no class being 21 larger than 30 students; (iii) 25 to one in grades four through six with no class being larger than 35 students; 22 and (iv) 24 to one in English classes in grades six through 12.
-After September 30 of any school year, 23 anytime the number of students in a class exceeds the class size limit established by this subsection, the 24 local school division shall notify the parent of each student in such class of such fact no later than 10 days 25 after the date on which the class exceeded the class size limit.
+26 § 22.1-253.13:2.
+(For effective date, see Acts 2022, cc.
+549 and 550, cl.
+2) Standard 2 2.
+27 Instructional, administrative, and support personnel.

+A. The Board shall establish requirements for the licensing of teachers, principals, superintendents, and other professional personnel.

+B. School boards shall employ licensed instructional personnel qualified in the relevant subject areas.

+C. Each school board shall assign licensed instructional personnel in a manner that produces divisionwide ratios of students in average daily membership to full-time equivalent teaching positions, excluding special education teachers, principals, assistant principals, school counselors or certain other licensed individuals as set forth in subdivision H 4, and librarians, that are not greater than the following ratios: (i) 24 to one in kindergarten with no class being larger than 29 students; if the average daily membership in any kindergarten class exceeds 24 pupils, a full-time teacher's aide shall be assigned to the class; (ii) 24 to one in grades one, two, and three with no class being larger than 30 students; (iii) 25 to one in grades four through six with no class being larger than 35 students; and (iv) 24 to one in English classes in grades six through 12.
+After September 30 of any school year, anytime the number of students in a class exceeds the class size limit established by this subsection, the local school division shall notify the parent of each student in such class of such fact no later than 10 days after the date on which the class exceeded the class size limit.
 Such notification shall state the reason that the class size exceeds the class size limit and describe the measures that the local school division will take to reduce the class size to comply with this subsection.